Article - Public Safety

-(18) to develop, with the cooperation of the Office of the Attorney General, the Governor’s Office of Crime Control and Prevention, and the Federal Trade Commission, a uniform identity fraud reporting form that:
+(18) to develop, with the cooperation of the Office of the Attorney General, the Governor’s Office of Crime Prevention, Youth, and Victim Services, and the Federal Trade Commission, a uniform identity fraud reporting form that:

 (i) makes transmitted data available on or before October 1, 2011, for use by each law enforcement agency of State and local government; and

 (ii) may authorize the data to be transmitted to the Consumer Sentinel program in the Federal Trade Commission;

 (19) to adopt and recommend a set of best practices and standards for use of force;

 (20) to evaluate and modernize recruitment standards and practices of law enforcement agencies to increase diversity within those law enforcement agencies and develop strategies for recruiting women and African American, Hispanic or Latino, and other minority candidates;